 - Savour delicious local food and enjoy special SnowDays cocktails at participating Banff and Lake Louise restaurants.

-- Bust out your best moves at the Banff Avenue skate party, complete with live DJs and firepits to stay warm.
+- Bust out your best moves at the Banff Avenue skate party, complete with live DJs and firepits to stay warm (this event has been a part of the festival in the past but isn’t planned in 2022).

 Ice Magic International Ice Carving Competition

 The best part of the Banff and Lake Louise SnowDays celebration is the Ice Magic Ice Carving Competition at Lake Louise.
-This hugely popular event attracts world-class ice sculptors from all-corners of the world to the Chateau Lake Louise.
+This hugely popular event attracts world-class ice sculptors from all-corners of the world to Lake Louise in winter.

-Here, in one of the most scenic locations in the world, the artists create simply incredible ice sculptures.
+Here, in one of the most scenic locations in the world, the artists create simply incredible ice sculptures at Lake Louise.
 Their beauty goes beyond my ability to describe them – they simply must be seen to be believed.

 Lake Louise in January